gemini-cli-extensions/postgres/README.md

 *   **Explore Database Schema:** List databases, tables, views, and schemas.
 *   **Query your Database:** Execute SQL queries against your database.

-## Supported Tools

-* list-tables: Use this tool to list tables and descriptions.
-* execute-sql: Use this tool to execute any SQL statement.

 ## Prerequisites

 Before you begin, ensure you have the following:

 *   [Gemini CLI](https://github.com/google-gemini/gemini-cli) installed.
 *   A running PostgreSQL instance.
+*   User are granted database-level permissions to execute queries.

 ## Installation

-To install the extension, use the `gemini extensions install` command:
+To install the extension, use the command:

 ```bash
 gemini extensions install github.com/gemini-cli-extensions/postgresql.git